-- 1. Restricted discretionary activities will be assessed in accordance with section 104 and 104C of the RMA, meaning only those matters to which Council has restricted its discretion will be considered, and Council may grant or refuse the application, and, if granted, may impose conditions with respect to matters over which it has restricted its discretion. - 2.
-Rules 3.7.2 and 3.7.3: - a. list the matters Council will restrict its discretion to, under the heading 'matters of discretion', these matters are not further restricted by any guidance provided; and - b. provide guidance on how a consent application will be assessed, under the heading 'guidance on the assessment of resource consents', including: - i. relevant objectives and policies, with respect to s104(1)(b)(vi); - ii. potential circumstances that may support a consent application.
-These are examples of situations or mitigation measures that may support consent being granted, but are not requirements that must always be met in order for an activity to be granted consent; - iii. general assessment guidance; and - iv. conditions that may be imposed. - 3.
-Where a restricted discretionary activity does not meet a performance standard the following occurs: - a. if the contravention of the performance standard defaults to restricted discretionary then: - i. the activity, as a whole, will be treated as restricted discretionary; - ii. the matters of discretion are expanded to include the areas of non-compliance with the performance standard; - iii. the performance standard contravention will be assessed as indicated in Section 3.6; and - iv. the matters of discretion in this section will be assessed as indicated. - b. if the contravention of the performance standard defaults to discretionary then: - i. the activity, as a whole, will be treated as discretionary; - ii. the performance standard contravention will be assessed; and - iii. the assessment guidance in this section will also be considered. - c. if the contravention of the performance standard defaults to non-complying then: - i. the activity, as a whole, will be non-complying; - ii. the performance standard contravention will be assessed as indicated in Section 3.8; and - iii. the assessment guidance in this section will also be considered.
+- Restricted discretionary activities will be assessed in accordance with section 104 and 104C of the RMA, meaning only those matters to which Council has restricted its discretion will be considered, and Council may grant or refuse the application, and, if granted, may impose conditions with respect to matters over which it has restricted its discretion. - 2.
+Rules 3.7.2 3.7.3: - a. list the matters Council will restrict its discretion to; and - b. provide guidance on how a consent application will be assessed, including: - i. relevant objectives and policies, with respect to s104(1)(b)(vi); - ii. potential circumstances that may support a consent application; - iii. general assessment guidance; and - iv. conditions that may be imposed. - 3.
+Where a restricted discretionary activity does not meet a performance standard the following occurs: - a. if the contravention of the performance standard defaults to restricted discretionary then: - i. the activity, as a whole, will be treated as restricted discretionary; - ii. the matters of discretion are expanded to include the areas of non-compliance with the performance standard; - iii. the performance standard contravention will be assessed as indicated in Section 3.6; and - iv. the matters of discretion in this section will be assessed as indicated. - b. if the contravention of the performance standard defaults to discretionary then: - the activity, as a whole, will be treated as discretionary; - ii. the performance standard contravention will be assessed; and - iii. the assessment guidance in this section will also be considered. - c. if the contravention of the performance standard defaults to non-complying then: - i. the activity, as a whole, will be non-complying; - ii. the performance standard contravention will be assessed as indicated in Section 3.8; and - iii. the assessment guidance in this section will also be considered.